wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
-= 3.7 (2010-00-00) =
+= 3.7 (2010-12-20) =
-* NEW: jQuery Colorbox can now open external websites/pictures if the link has the class "colorbox-link" and a width/height for the colorbox is set.
+* NEW: Experimental feature: jQuery Colorbox can now open external websites/pictures if the link has the class "colorbox-link" and a width/height for the colorbox is set.
 * BUGFIX: Plugin now works if "WP_DEBUG" is set to "true".
 Thx to <a href="http://iversenweb.no">Roy Iversen</a> for the bug report!
 * CHANGE: rewrote auto-add JavaScript.
 Thx to <a href="http://wordpress.org/support/profile/jrevillini">jrevillini</a> for the help!
 * NEW: Slovak translation by <a href="http://itec.sk/">Stefan Stieranka</a>
 * NEW: Swedish translation by <a href="http://www.theindiaexperience.se/">Christian</a>
 * CHANGE: Update of Colorbox library to version 1.3.15
-* CHANGE: colorbox-class is only automatically added to images that do not already have a colorbox-class.
+* CHANGE: performance improvement: colorbox-class is only automatically added only to images that do not already have a colorbox-class.

 = 3.6 (2010-09-12) =
 * CHANGE: Update of Colorbox library to version 1.3.9 which fixes lots of bugs.
 Most notably the "0 by 0" bug in Chrome.